-- Conversion of convertible bonds or other instruments, including periodic conversion of preferred stocks. - Conversion of a non-index constituent share class or an unlisted line of shares which has an impact on index constituents. - Periodical conversion of a share class into another share class. - Exercise of over-allotment options. - Periodic share buybacks. - Cancellation of shares. - Acquisition for shares of non-listed companies or assets. - Other events that could not be implemented on or near the effective dates, and where no Price Adjustment Factor (PAF) is necessary. - In addition, for the following events, changes in NOS that are less than 5%, 10% or 25% for Standard constituents (as well as securities assigned to Standard size segment but failed to be added to the Index), Small Cap constituents (as well as securities assigned to Small Cap size segment but failed to be added to the Index) and Micro Cap constituents (as well as listed securities not assigned to any size segment) respectively of the security's pre-event number of shares are generally implemented at the QIRs rather than at the time of the event, in order to minimize index turnover: - Private placements and primary equity offerings. - Debt-to-equity swaps. - Acquisition of listed non-index constituents. - Results of rights issue with subscription price greater than or equal to the market price.
+- Periodic share buybacks. - Cancellation of shares. - Acquisition for shares of non-listed companies or assets. - Other events that could not be implemented on or near the effective dates, and where no Price Adjustment Factor (PAF) is necessary. - In addition, for the following events, changes in NOS that are less than 5%, 10% or 25% for Standard constituents (as well as securities assigned to Standard size segment but failed to be added to the Index), Small Cap constituents (as well as securities assigned to Small Cap size segment but failed to be added to the Index) and Micro Cap constituents (as well as listed securities not assigned to any size segment) respectively of the security's pre-event number of shares are generally implemented at the QIRs rather than at the time of the event, in order to minimize index turnover: - Private placements and primary equity offerings. - Debt-to-equity swaps. - Acquisition of listed non-index constituents. - Results of rights issue with subscription price greater than or equal to the market price.

 Changes in NOS implemented as part of the QIR could also trigger a review of the free float of the security38.
-Any resultant change in FIF would be implemented simultaneously provided they satisfy the QIR implementation thresholds, as outlined in the footnote to Sub-section 3.2.4: Quarterly Index Review of Changes in FIFs.
+Any resultant change in FIF would be implemented

-The absolute change in number of shares is greater than or equal to 5% for Standard constituents (as well as securities assigned to Standard size segment but failed to be added to the Index), 15% for Small Cap constituents (as well as securities assigned to Small Cap size segment but failed to be added to the Index) and 25% for Micro Cap Index constituents.
+- The absolute change in number of shares is greater than or equal to 5% for Standard constituents (as well as securities assigned to Standard size segment but failed to be added to the Index), 15% for Small Cap constituents (as well as securities assigned to Small Cap size segment but failed to be added to the Index) and 25% for Micro Cap Index constituents. - The change in security full market capitalization resulting from the number of shares change represents at least: - USD 1 billion for securities classified in the Developed Markets. - USD 500 million for securities classified in the Emerging Markets.